It is necessary to write lishmah, and other laws of writing; one does not invert a sheet

 1. Sifrei Torah, tefillin and mezuzot must be written with great concentration and lishmah, and this must be verbalised before one begins to write.
 That is, before he starts to write he must say “I write this sefer for the holiness of a sefer Torah.”
 This is sufficient for the entire sefer (gloss: except for the Divine Names, which must be sanctified separately, sv para 10), and so too for tefillin and mezuzah; he must say “for the holiness of tefillin” “mezuzah.”
 And if it does not issue from his lips – if he only thinks it – some opinions rule that this is invalid even post facto, and some opinions rule that it is acceptable post facto, which seems to be the general idea.

-2. If one starts to nod off, he should not write in that state, because it is not writing with concentration.
-So too if he had drunk intoxicating liquor: he should not write so, because he cannot concentrate appropriately (sv OH 32:19).
+2. If one starts to nod off, he should not write in that state, because he does not then have concentration (Orah Hayyim 32:19).
+So too if he had drunk intoxicating liquor: he should not write so, because he cannot concentrate appropriately .

 3. Each and every letter must be entirely written lishmah, since if even a only small part was written not lishmah, and most of it was written lishmah, it is still invalid (Mahari”ch, 1:1).
 All the more so if a small part of the letter was not made by writing at all, for instance if a drop of ink fell and he made it into a letter: it is invalid (see Excursus 1) (Knesset ha-Gedolah and Peri Megadim in Even ha-Ezer 125).
 Even if he subsequently wrote, lishmah, over the whole letter with a quill, it is of no effect; the upper layer of writing does not help.